 \section{Algorithm Development}

 Solving~(\ref{CSRM}) presents two challenges.
 First, it is a constrained statistical learning problem, which involves the unknown data distribution $\mathfrak{D}$.
-We address this by resorting to an empirical dual problem as explained on Section~\ref{proposed:primal-dual}.
+We address this by resorting to an empirical dual problem as explained in Section~\ref{proposed:primal-dual}.
 Second, it can be hard to sample from $\lambda^{\star}$.
-We address this by introducing a smooth approximation that leverages MCMC methods on Section~\ref{proposed:smoothed-invariance}.
+We address this by introducing a smooth approximation that leverages MCMC methods in Section~\ref{proposed:smoothed-invariance}.